 Offshore Navigation (Formerly Junior Navigation)

-In Offshore Navigation, you will continue to use GPS as the primary position sensor as you learned in Marine Navigation and Advanced Marine Navigation, but with celestial navigation as your backup technique.
+In Offshore Navigation, you will continue to use GPS but also learn celestial navigation as your backup technique.
 Because terrestrial landmarks are no longer visible to the offshore navigator, you will learn to use a marine sextant and the sun as your reference point, derive a line of position and develop a running fix.
 You will also learn to calculate your latitude from a noon sight on the sun.

 - Determining precise time